aws/eks-anywhere/docs/content/en/docs/tasks/troubleshoot/_supportbundle.md

 The collected information will be saved to your local disk in an archive which can be used for debugging and obtaining additional in-depth support.

-The anlysis will be printed to your console.
+The analysis will be printed to your console.

 #### Collect phase:
 ```